Vyral/base-template/_posts/2019-07-02-are-you-required-to-submit-every-single-offer-to-your-seller.md

 enclosure_time:
 use_youtube_image: true
 youtube_alternate_image:
-youtube_code: prkao30uznQ
+youtube_code: QqQ_ioI2F1Q
 ---

 {% include youtube.html %}

 If you’ve ever taken a moderately priced new listing that’s situated in a great school district and has great curb appeal, you’ve probably been inundated with lowball offers.
-You know that **according to the Realtor Code of Ethics, you’re required to present all offers to your seller quickly and objectively.&nbsp;**
+You know that **according to the REALTOR Code of Ethics, you’re required to present all offers to your seller quickly and objectively.&nbsp;**

 But what about the lowball offers that you suspect will only irritate your client?
 Do you have to present those offers as well?